jake-learns/Code-In-Place-2024-Final-Project/README.md

 ### Assets for some sprites were sourced from [CraftPix](https://craftpix.net/freebies/free-spaceship-pixel-art-sprite-sheets/?num=1&count=53&sq=ship&pos=4)

 In addition to the sources above, I used [Aesprite](https://aseprite.org/) to modify some of the free assets.
-I spent a lot of time ensuring that animation looked good on the player and enemy spirte and needed to modify multiple to fit my needs.
+I spent a lot of time ensuring that animation looked good on the player and enemy sprite and needed to modify multiple to fit my needs.

 Additional thanks goes out to [Bob](https://codeinplace.stanford.edu/public/user/zxtfGx5IJFaKA4BmajxSDzzIP7d2) for allowing the use of his image and voice for a special boss, which is enabled in the Options.